Tatevarsh/Lesson3/README.md

 # My first project

-# I will this file on github
+# I will do this file on github